VEuPathDB/puppet-acme_vault/README.md

 ##### `group`

-group that the user belongs to.
-For deploy, this should probably be the webserver group
+group that owns the created certificates

+##### `group_members`

+members of the above group that will have access to created certificates.
+In most cases this will be the webserver group, or any other services that require reading the certs.

 Default value: `acme_vault`